wlisac/environment/README.md

 ### Access Environment Variables

-The `Environment` struct provides a type-safe interface to variables in the environment.
+The `Environment` struct provides a type-safe API to get and set environment variables.

 ```swift
 import Environment